elixir-lang/elixir-lang.github.com/_posts/2012-05-25-elixir-v0-5-0-released.markdown

 After not feeling productive enough with that Elixir version, I have decided to take a break from Elixir to study old, new and emerging languages.
 The challenge was to not re-invent Erlang as a language, but how to provide the productivity and flexibility I expect from Elixir while staying a 100% compatible with Erlang.

-It was around October 2011, in a short stay during San Francisco, that I was able to come up with Yehuda Katz what would be [the foundation of Elixir's current version](http://github.com/josevalim/lego-lang).
+It was around October 2011, during a short stay in San Francisco, that I came up with what would be [the foundation of Elixir's current version](http://github.com/josevalim/lego-lang) with the help of Yehuda Katz.
 Development of the new Elixir version started a few days before 2012 and continued steady when the new year came in.

 Around February of that year, feeling confident enough about the direction the language was moving (and initial benchmarks I had made at that point), I have pitched Elixir to [my company, Plataformatec](http://plataformatec.com.br/), and they have accepted to sponsor Elixir.
 With their help, Elixir developed even faster and that's what we are going to take a look next.